erred/w/src/blog/2020-04-01-metrics-and-tracing.md

 Usually the things with name recognition, ex [prometheus][prom] for metrics and [jaeger][jaeger] for tracing

+_TODO_: look at [opentelemetry collector][otc] for collecting all metrics / traces and reexport them to collectors

 ##### sdk/client libraries

 these run as part of application code and generate/expose metrics/traces.